sdr-enthusiasts/docker-rtlsdrairband/README.md

 ## Getting Help

-You can [log an issue](https://github.com/mikenye/docker-adsbhub/issues) on the project's GitHub.
+You can [log an issue](https://github.com/fredclausen/docker-rtlsdrairband/issues) on the project's GitHub.

-I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.